ArthDubey/Reconstructionandretrieval/README.md

 # EASE- Reconstruction and retrieval
-A highly efficient software build for designers to reconstruct 3D mesh from an unlabelled, unordered set of images.
+A highly efficient software built for designers to reconstruct 3D meshes from an unlabelled, unordered set of images.
 It also has an additional feature of retrieving 3D meshes from online databases.

 <p align="center">
   <img src="https://github.com/ArthDubey/Reconstructionandretrieval/blob/master/logo.png?raw=true" alt="EASE"/>